catinprogress/SOFT3202/A1/SRS.md

   SRS: FR-19  If a user specifies an existing organization or repository name for which no contributor data/initial commit is found, the system shall display "No contributions found".
   verification: System Test (T2, T6, T18, T21, T22, T36)
 - URS: URS-04 Contributor with no contributions requests specific ranking (negative)
-  SRS: FR-20 If no personal contributions are found to match to the specified  contributor name in a non-empty repository, the system shall display "No user contributions found".
+  SRS: FR-20 If no personal contributions are found to match to the specified  contributor name for a non-empty repository, the system shall display "No user contributions found".
   verification: System Test (T26, T29)
 - URS: URS-05 Contributor with no contributions view specific ranking for specific time period (negative)
-  SRS: FR-21 If no personal contributions are found to match to the specified contributor name and time period in a non-empty repository, the system shall display "No user contributions found for the specified time period".
+  SRS: FR-21 If no personal contributions are found to match to the specified contributor name and time period for a non-empty repository, the system shall display "No user contributions found for the specified time period".
   verification: System Test (T27, T28)
 - URS: URS-12 The system shall provide error handling mechanisms for API failures Non-functional requirement: Usability